Matthew-Lakatos/grokking-metastable/README.md

 ```

 License
-MIT License – feel free to use and adapt for academic purposes.
+MIT License – free for academic use.